vincaslt/vscode-highlight-matching-tag/README.md

 This extension is intended to provide the missing functionality that should be built-in out of the box in VSCode - to highlight matching opening or closing tags.

+Even though VSCode has implemented some basic matching recently, it's just that - basic.
+The built-in functionality is to match only from tag name and only for some file extensions.
+This extension will try to match from anywhere: tag attributes, from inside strings, any file.

+> With great power, comes great responsibility (-Albert Einstein 🤦)

+So I'm minimising it by supporting only what I work with:
+- Basic HTML
+- JSX

+Other flavors (vue, php, angular) should work, but there are no guarantees.
+Feel free to report the issues on them still.

 ## Features

 ![demo](https://i.imgbox.com/DUXLFvW7.gif)